ZhuYanzhen1/miniFOC/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;However, due to the large amount of calculation and complex principle of FOC, a high-cost controller is required, which also makes FOC not popularized and used in many scenarios.
 After half a year's research and iteration, I deeply optimized a large number of calculation codes of FOC design, and re selected according to the domestic supply chain.
 I hope this open source project can help domestic developers use BLDC motors with excellent performance and contribute to the open source community.

 ***
+### Bugs & Feature Requests

+Please report bugs and request features using the [Issue Tracker](https://github.com/ZhuYanzhen1/miniFOC/issues) and follow these request:

+1. Tab highlight when on different tab.
+2. Don’t let the update disappear if the window is not in focus.

+***

 ### License